-Goals for Your Budget:
+Goals for Your Budget

 - Reduce your spending in specific categories each month

-- Budget with your spouse each month
+- Budget with your spouse or other family members

-Goals to Get Out of Debt:
+Goals to Get Out of Debt

 - Set up a debt payment plan

-- Sell items to pay off debt
+- Consider reducing non-vital spending or sell items to pay off debt

-Goals to Help You Save:
+Goals to Help You Save

 - Set a monthly savings goal

-Goals to Help You Learn About Finances:
+Goals to Help You Learn About Finances

-- Enroll in a personal finance class
+- Enroll in a personal finance classes

-- Read a book about personal finances
+- Read books about personal finance and investing

-- Subscribe to personal finances newsletter
+- Subscribe to personal finance newsletters

-Goals to Help You Start Investing:
+Goals to Help You Start Investing

 - Make goals to invest a certain amount each month